zendframework/zend-expressive/doc/book/getting-started/skeleton.md

 calls on it to render a template.
 Note that we no longer need to escape our target; the template takes care of that for us.

-How does the template renderer get into the action, however?
+How does the template renderer get into the action?
 The answer is dependency injection.

 For the next part of the example, we'll be creating and wiring a factory for creating the `HelloAction` instance; the example assumes you used the default